dotnet/corefxlab/README.md

 * (On Windows) Invoke build.cmd.
 This will download an acceptable version of the .NET CLI automatically and use it to build the entire repository.
 NOTE: Don't invoke `scripts/build.ps1` directly.
 It requires that some environment be set in order for it to work correctly. `build.cmd` does this.
 * (On Windows) Open the solution file in Visual Studio 2015.
 NOTE: This requires unreleased plugins to work at this point in time.
 Using VS Code, see https://aka.ms/vscclrdogfood.

+## Measuring Performance

+For details, please refer to the [PerfHarness documentation](scripts/PerfHarness/README.md).